fingo/spata/readme.md

 `seek` is a safe version of `get` - it returns the result wrapped in `Maybe[A]`, which is an alias for `Either[Throwable, A]`.
 `get` may throw `CSVDataException`.
-Both functions require a `text.StringParser[A]`, which is described in [next chapter](#text-parsing).
+Both functions require a `text.StringParser[A]`, which is described in [the next chapter](#text-parsing).

-Both, `get` and `seek` have overloaded versions which support formatting-aware parser:
+Both `get` and `seek` have overloaded versions, which support formatting-aware parsing:
 ```scala
 val record: CSVRecord = ???
 val df = new DecimalFormat("#,###")
 val num: Double = record.get[Double]("123,45", df)
 val numM: Maybe[Double] = record.seek[Double]("123,45", df)
 ```
-Both functions require a `text.FormattedStringParser[A, B]`, which is described in [next chapter](#text-parsing).
+Both functions require a `text.FormattedStringParser[A, B]`, which is described in [the next chapter](#text-parsing).
-(They use an intermediary classes `Field` and `SafeField` to provide nice syntax, this should be however transparent in most cases).
+(They use intermediary classes `Field` and `SafeField` to provide a nice syntax, this should be however transparent in most cases).

-In addition to retrieval of single fields, `CSVRecord` may be converted to a case class or tuple.
+In addition to retrieval of single fields, `CSVRecord` may be converted to a case class or a tuple.
-Assuming CSV data in following form:
+Assuming CSV data in the following form:
 ```csv
 element,symnol,melting,boiling
 hydrogen,H,13.99,20.271
 helium,He,0.95,4.222
 lithium,Li,453.65,1603
 ```
-the data can be converted from a record directly to a case class:
+The data can be converted from a record directly into a case class:
 ```scala
 val record: CSVRecord = ???
 case class Element(symbol: String, melting: Double, boiling: Double)
 val element: Maybe[Element] = record.to[Element]()
 ```
 Notice that not all source fields have to be used for conversion.
-The conversion is name-based - header strings have to match exactly case class field names, including case.
+The conversion is name-based - header strings have to match case class field names exactly, including case.
 We can use header mapping, described in [Configuration](#configuration), if they do not match.

-For tuples, the header has to match tuple field names (`_1`, `_2`, etc.) and is automatically generated in this form for data without header:
+For tuples, the header has to match tuple field names (`_1`, `_2`, etc.) and is automatically generated in this form for data without a header:
 ```csv
 hydrogen,H,13.99,20.271
 helium,He,0.95,4.222